 WHO CAN ATTEND?

-This beginning- to intermediate-level, hands-on course features in-depth image editing and compositing workflows in Adobe Lightroom Classic.
+This beginning- to intermediate-level, hands-on course features in-depth image editing and processing workflows in Adobe Lightroom Classic.
 Whether you’ve never touched Lightroom before, or just want to reinvigorate and update skills, this workshop is for you.
-Everyone meets virtually, at the same days & times, since all class meetings are conducted with the online video conferencing application, Zoom.
-This technology enables very interactive learning possibilities with screen sharing and other robust instructional tools.
+All meeting sessions are conducted on ZOOM.

-Regardless of whether you’re a DSLR, mirrorless, iPhone or Android camera user, doesn’t matter; you can benefit from joining this workshop!
-To successfully complete the course, participants are required to have a computer with adequate Random Access Memory [RAM], Central Processing Unit [CPU], and storage capacity to support Adobe Lightroom Classic.
+Regardless of whether you’re a DSLR, mirrorless, personal device camera user, or have a robust collection of digital film-scans doesn’t matter; long-term benefits are promised from this workshop time investment!
+Participants are required to have a computer with adequate Random Access Memory [RAM], Central Processing Unit [CPU], and storage capacity to support Adobe Lightroom Classic.
+An active, Adobe LR & PS Photography Plan subscription is also required.

 Fri: 6—9p | Sat: 9a—12p & 12—3p | Sun: 9a—12p & 12—3p